 European managers reveal the strategies that put them ahead at the annual event created by INSEAD, WHU (Germany) and IESE (Spain).

 The usual suspects - euro crisis and global competition – kept European managers awake at night throughout 2012.
 Their response was cost cutting and leaner forms of production, two popular trends highlighted at the 2012 European Industrial Excellence Awards.
-But on this continent where critics say it’s easier to get divorced than fire a worker, European managers say they’re focusing on mastering the art of skillful communications.
+But on this continent where critics say it’s easier to get divorced than fire a worker, European managers say they’re focusing on mastering the art of skilful communications.

 “There is no better way to motivate than to communicate,” Johannas Haider, VP of Purchasing, Production and Technology Plastics-Exterior at BMW, told INSEAD Knowledge at the 2012 Industrial Excellence Awards ceremony near Munich in October.
 Haider calls his BMW subsidiary in Tubingen a “Transparent Factory” in which management and workers are cross-trained to understand the entire manufacturing process.
 The workflow is also visible on “dashboard” charts throughout the plant.
 “This is our answer to complexity,” he says.